AppDetex/SampleParserJavaProject/README.md

 on the icon in the very bottom left of the editor.
 In here you can execute any of the Maven lifecycles.
-5) Edit the configuration settings to include the google playstore uri for the app you want to have parsed as a command line argument, and also make sure to select the parent directory of the project in the "Use classpath of module:" for the "Run as Application" and the "HTMLParserTest" configurations.
+5) Edit the configuration settings to include the google playstore uri for the app you want to have parsed as a command line argument, and also make sure to select the parent directory of the project in the "Use classpath of module:" for the "Run as Application" and the "HTMLParserTest" configurations if they are not already properly set.
 Now you should be able to run both through IntelliJ.
 6) You can also run the unit tests by running the "test" lifecycle in the Maven bar.